 - Keep as active as you can, avoid heavy lifting or twisting movements

-- When to see the doctor - see a doctor straight away if you have any weakness in your lower legs, develop any bowel or bladder problems (such as incontinence) or numbness over your buttocks and anal region.
+- See a doctor straight away if you have any weakness in your lower legs, develop any bowel or bladder problems (such as incontinence) or numbness over your buttocks and anal region.

-- If you have chronic back pain (pain lasting 12 weeks or more) see a health professional for a proper assessment.
+- If you have chronic back pain (pain lasting 12 weeks or more) see your doctor or a physiotherapistl for a proper assessment.

-- Preventing back pain is very important - keeping active and good posture are two key activities you can do that help.
+- To prevent back pain - keeping active and good posture are two key activities you can do that help.

 Lower back pain (of the lumbosacral spine) is the second most common cause of missed work.
 (The most common cause is the common cold!)
 It costs the country hundreds of millions of dollars a year through ACC payments, sick leave costs to businesses and the personal cost to individuals and families of lost income, pain and suffering!